-Other than the focussed sweetness, I was reminded of Fino sherry.
+Other than the focused sweetness, I was reminded of Fino sherry.
 I was craving Marcona almonds and briny olives.
 I tried it at room temperature and slightly chilled.
-I preferred the latter – the acidity was more focussed and the savory, herbaceous aromas were enhanced.
+I preferred the latter – the acidity was more focused and the savory, herbaceous aromas were enhanced.
 I recommend enjoying this with a variety of cheeses, salumi, olives, and crusty bread.
 I also plan to play with it in cocktails – when I create a good one, I will be sure to share it here!

 When to serve this White Porto